 Selected Recent Publications

-Complex TV: The Poetics of Contemporary Television Storytelling (New York University Press, forthcoming).
+Complex TV: The Poetics of Contemporary Television Storytelling (New York University Press, 2015).

 How to Watch Television, co-edited with Ethan Thompson (New York University Press, 2013).
 Co-authored introduction; individual contribution of “Phineas & Ferb: Children’s Television.”